 As it was said earlier, the warm-up is always in the first place.
 Do it always.
 Next, you need to stop playing for a week or two; it depends on your feelings.
 I make a guitar vacation in every 3 or 4 months.
 I put my guitar away and stop practice for two weeks.
 It helps me to rest hands, body, and mind.
 Everyone at the job usually goes on vacation after 6 months.
 It helps in resting and raising productivity.
 The same happens with guitar playing.

 Secondly, if you feel some kind of tingling in your hands then stop playing.
 If you feel strong warmth in hands at the close end of practice, then also stop playing.
 This warm feeling can cause guitar-related injury.

 Massage your hands and body.
 No matter how often.
 Do some simple massages like John Petrucci in Rock Discipline.
 I do it once a week or two.

 It helps to:

 - And reduce micro-injuries!

 Listen to our personal experience.
 It’s the best way to gain knowledge.
 Don’t forget about simple things.
-Learn form other mistakes and make your personal decision.
+Learn from other mistakes and make your personal decision.

-Do things in right order and no guitar related injuries will bother you!!!
+Do things in the right order and no guitar related injuries will bother you!!!

-Practice wisely, listen to guitar guide and your playing skills will rise to new playing level!
+Practice wisely, listen to the guitar guide and your playing skills will rise to a new playing level!